 The traditional method is the telephone cascade.
 Someone (switchboard or the onsite consultant) gets an up to date list of colleagues and then starts phoning or paging them in from the top of the list until they have enough people to come in.

 This system is based on old style phones or pagers1 and really does not reflect how we communicate in the modern world.
+Those reminiscing about the good old times with retro phones can look some up on the Clever Shop List where the have all kinds of phones retro and new alike.
+Don’t we all remember our first flip phone, its green font and how much we loved it.
 The traditional method is slow, phone numbers may be out of date and it’s difficult to know who has reponded and how.

 Unsurprisingly then new communication methods such as WhatsApp have been mooted as the solution (Ed – you could also use other systems like Slack, Yammer, or many others, but we have most experience with whatsapp).
 Despite some concerns about confidentiality it’s abundently clear that many, if not most, clinical groups are now using some form of closed messaging system to keep in touch.
 WhatsApp is secure, easy to use and easy to modify and it’s no surprise that it was used in the UK during the recent terrorist attacks.
 You can read more about how it worked in London on Helgi’s BMJ blog here.

 So here’s a few thoughts on how to set yourself up so that it works well.

 - Set up a dedicated group for major incidents.
 This is important as you want to let people know when it’s a major incident and not just a regular chit-chat routine message.
 How to set up a group chat (aka whatsapp group)